BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/navigate-the-portal.md

 Showing related datasets on the [dataset details pages](/main-content/pages/dataset-details) can help users explore other datasets in the same region or from the same topic.
 Ensure any recommendations shown are specific and relevant to what a user is searching for.

-Ensure large lists of *related datasets* are easily read by users by splitting them into groups according to topic, location or another relevant attribute.
+Ensure large lists of *related datasets* are easy to read by splitting them into groups according to topic, location or another relevant attribute.

 <div class="image-container">